-- After confirmation you ARE NOT in possession of terrorist property (that is, none of the financial institution’s customers appear on the (UN1267) or Trinidad and Tobago Consolidated List of Court Orders) a Quarterly Terrorist Property Report 1 (QTR1 form) must be submitted
+- After confirmation that you ARE NOT in possession of terrorist property (that is, none of the financial institution’s customers appear on the United Nations Security Council Resolution (UNSCR) 1267/1989/2253 Sanctions List , the United Nations 1988 Sanctions Committee List and Trinidad and Tobago Consolidated List of Court Orders) a Quarterly Terrorist Property Report 1 (QTR1 form) must be submitted.

-- After confirmation you ARE in possession of terrorist property (that is, none of the financial institution’s customers appear on the (UN1267) or Trinidad and Tobago Consolidated List of Court Orders) a Quarterly Terrorist Property Report 2 (QTR2 form) must be submitted.
+- After confirmation that you ARE in possession of terrorist property (that is, one of the financial institution’s customers appear on the United Nations Security Council Resolution (UNSCR) 1267/1989/2253 Sanctions List , the United Nations 1988 Sanctions Committee List and Trinidad and Tobago Consolidated List of Court Orders) a Quarterly Terrorist Property Report 2 (QTR2 form) must be submitted.

-For guidance on how to complete and submit the QTR forms, please consult the FIU’s Guidance to Financial Institutions for Quarterly Reporting of Terrorist Property.
+For information on how to complete and submit the QTR forms, please consult the FIUTT’s Guidance to Financial Institutions on the Procedures for Submitting Quarterly Terrorist Reports.

 Economic Sanctions Reporting (ESR)